• Skip to primary navigation

 Soup finished and ready to serve

-Remove the bay leaves and squeeze in the juice from ½ a lemon.
-I like to serve this soup covered in pecorino romano if I have any.
+Step 8: Remove the bay leaves and squeeze in the juice from ½ a lemon.
+Return the shredded chicken to the soup and it is ready to serve.

 Pro-tips